MxNxPx/katacoda-scenarios/k8s-training/k8s-102/step5.md

 > _"deployment.apps "a123456-deployment" deleted"_

-And check what is happening to the Pods
+And we can watch the progress of what is happening to the resources.

 `watch kubectl get all -l user=a123456`{{execute}}